andrewgurung/JSAllonge/Notes.md

 "Andrew" + " " + "Gurung" is an `expression` made out of string `values` and an `operator`

 ### Value or Primitive types
+- Value types share the same identity if they have the same contents.
+Considered identical
 - String, numbers and booleans

 ```js